romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you configure code scanning within a repository using the default CodeQL workflow?
+Q: How can you configure code scanning within a repository using the default CodeQL workflow?
 <details><summary>Show the answer</summary><p>

 - **By selecting the "Set up code scanning" option under the Security tab in the repository settings, which automatically generates the default CodeQL workflow file**